duukkis/terminal/blog/BLOG.md

 }
 imagegif($im, $filename);
 ```
 Nice.
 After doing this, I have 6415 individual gif files.
+Now we come to next problem.
 How do I combine them into a single animated gif?

 [Part 2: Making an animated gif with PHP](BLOG_part2.md)